AhoyISki/duat/book/src/quick-settings/prelude.md

 into a bar and stuff), or as just `Form`s.

 - `cursor::set_main` will set the "shape" of the main cursor.
-This takes a `CursorShape` argument, and lets you set its shape to a vertical bar, a horizontal bar, and make it blink.
+This takes a `SelectionMutShape` argument, and lets you set its shape to a vertical bar, a horizontal bar, and make it blink.
 - `cursor::set_extra` is the same but for extra cursors.
 Do note that this may not work on some `Ui`s, mainly terminals, which only allow for one cursor at a time.
 - `cursor::unset_main` and `cursor::unset_extra`: Disables cursor shapes for
-  every type of cursor, replacing them with a `Form`, which will be `caret.main` and `caret.extra`, respectively
+  every type of cursor, replacing them with a `Form`, which will be `cursor.main` and `cursor.extra`, respectively
 - `cursor::unset`: The same as calling `unset_main` and `unset_extra`.

 [modding the `StatusLine`]: ../../scripting-duat/mod-status.md